Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 How To Connect With IRAS And Know Your Tax Status

-Irrespective of whether you are an individual or a business corporation, in order to track down your tax status, you must sign in to personal account of IRAS which is named as myTax Portal.
-In case you enter your individual account, you will be required to have your SingPass ID and a CorpPass ID in case of a business account.
+Irrespective of whether you are an individual or a business corporation, in order to track down your tax status, you must sign in to your personal account of IRAS which is named myTax Portal.
+In case you enter your account, you will be required to have your SingPass ID and a CorpPass ID in case of a business account.

 It is possible for you to connect your accounting software to IRAS, however, the accounting software in this case must meet the technical requirements set up by IRAS and also must make it to the list of approved software.